 Create Google Contacts from new YesInsights responses

-YesInsights Price: Starts at $20/month for a Solo plan with five surveys and 1,000 responses.
+YesInsights price: Starts at $20/month for a Solo plan with 5 surveys and 1,000 responses.

 Best survey app for Facebook Messenger chatbot surveys

 In order to get good responses to your surveys, you need to be able to reach the right audience.
 Surveybot lets you distribute your surveys to an already-established audience on Facebook by contacting them via Facebook Messenger or Facebook Workplace.